Xilinx/Embedded-Design-Tutorials/Zynq7000-EDT/docs/7-custom-ip-driver-linux.md

 11. Click **Program** to download the bitstream and program the PL fabric.

-12. Follow the steps described in [Chapter 6: Linux Booting and Debug in the Vitis Software Platform](#chapter-6) to load the Linux image and start it.
+12. Follow the steps described in [Linux Booting and Debug in the Vitis Software Platform](#6-linux-booting-debug.md) to load the Linux image and start it.

     After the kernel boots successfully, in a serial terminal, navigate to /lib/modules/\<kernel-version\>/extra and run the command: